MetaArchive/etd-drop/docs/source/technical_overview.rst

     * etd.pdf (the main thesis/dissertation PDF file)
     * license.pdf (the license agreement PDF file, if provided)
     * form.json (JSON-encoded representation of what was submitted via the form)
+    * form.xml (XML-encoded representation of what was submitted via the form)
     * supplemental/ (contents of the supplemental data ZIP file, if provided)

   * bagit.txt